RashikShahjahan/sonic-ml/README.md

 # Sonic ML

 A command-line interface (CLI) tool for training and evaluating language models.
-Sonic ML provides a streamlined workflow for downloading datasets, training tokenizers, and training/evaluating transformer-based language models.
+It's an easy way to train tiny language models on your personal CPU, GPU or MacBook

 ## Features